sigmaco/.github/profile/README.md

 ![SIGMA](/images/sigma-fed-rXVxx(Unified%20Text%20Lockup%20(Modern%20Branding)).jpg)

-# Special Interest Group Management Administration (SIGMA)
+# SIGMA (Special Interest Group Management Administration)

 SIGMA, acronym for *Special Interest Group Management Administration*, is a technocratic coalition established in 2011 by cybernetics enthusiasts from reunited self-defenses from Leste and Guanabara.
 Founded to cultivate a pragmatic culture of decision-making, strategic development, and long-term civilizational planning, SIGMA has since evolved into a distributed federation of specialized institutions, projects, and operational sectors coordinated through cybernetic principles and federal governance.